Do $K_{3,3}$-Free Latin Squares Exist?: Introduction

+(of course, in the nonsquare case, only $A_{0,1,2}$ or $A_{0,2,1}$ can be isotopic to $A$; the other four are not latin rectangles, formally).

 The isotopy and paratopy are well-defined equivalences; the corresponding equivalence classes of latin rectangles (squares) are called the \emph{isotopy classes} and the \emph{main classes}.
-The group of all isotopisms (i.e., triples $(\rho,\gamma,\lambda)$) that send a latin square~$A$ to itself,
+The group of all isotopisms (i.e., triples $(\rho,\gamma,\lambda)$, with composition as the group operation) that send a latin square~$A$ to itself,

 is called the \emph{autotopism group} of~$A$.
 The group of all paratopisms (i.e., quadruples $(\rho,\gamma,\lambda,\pi)$ where $\pi$ is a permutation of $\{0,1,2\}$) that send a latin square~$A$ to itself,